 Hello, GOG user!
-We hope you have a great time playing games and doing other cool things via GOG.com.
-We've put a lot of work into building GOG.com and as a result we need to have some rules about how you can access and use GOG services.
+We hope you have a great time playing games and doing other cool things via GOG.com and GOG Galaxy.
+We've put a lot of work into building GOG.com and GOG Galaxy and as a result we need to have some rules about how you can access and use GOG services.
 So, we've put this Agreement together as simply as we legally can, with some short summaries to help you understand what it means.
 However, please be aware that the full text wording is what is important/binding legally.

 LEGALLY BINDING VERSION

 1. ABOUT THIS AGREEMENT

 1.1 This Agreement is a contract between you and GOG sp. z o.o., ul.
 Jagiellońska 74, 03-301 Warsaw, Poland (we will further call ourselves “GOG”) and applies to www.GOG.com, your GOG user account, the GOG Downloader, GOG Galaxy, any games or videos or other content or services which you purchase or access via us, the GOG web forums, GOG customer and technical support and other services we provide to you (we'll just call all this “GOG services” for short).